nathanaeljnam/Snakes-and-Ladders-Analysis-Using-Monte-Carlo-Simulation/README.md

     tracking_board_after = np.zeros(100)

     #Player position starts on -1 because it is on the 0th square on an actual board
-    #but since we are using Python indexing it still be -1
+    #but since we are using Python indexing, it still is -1
     player_position = -1
     turns = 0
     chutes_hit = 0